 This post has been updated from the original posted December 20, 2017.

 Almond Thumbprint Cookies are delicious, nutritious, easy to make and also stunning…yup, everything on your cookie wish list.

-I make these cookies filled with chia jam all year round.
+- I make these cookies filled with raspberry chia jam all year round and cranberry chia jam when they’re in season.
 They’re exactly what I want in the evening with a cup of tea and healthy enough for a grab and go breakfast too.

 Traditional Thumbprint cookies are loaded with saturated fat and refined sugar.
 A few simple swaps and an easy recipe for healthy cookies is born!

 - Almond Flour: Widely available at grocery stores and online.
 Blanched almond flour is easy to use and low in carbs.